Celarity Blog • Updated Jan 23, 2023

 - Watch for hidden talents that may be within your team

 5) If necessary, hire help.

-If your squad is already strapped for time and a top employee will be out for a while, it may be a good idea to look into hiring a short-term contractor or independent freelancer.
+If your squad is already strapped for time, and a top employee will be out for a while, it may be a good idea to hire a short-term contractor or independent freelancer.
 Some highly skilled people are willing and able to take on the additional work and need very little (if any) training or supervision.

 Looking for more resources regarding hiring contractors to help fill the gap on your team?
 Learn more about our services or send us a message!

 Celarity is an award-winning Staffing & Recruiting agency for Marketing, Creative & Digital talent with a mission: Creating happy careers with meaningful connections.
 For 30 years we have proudly connected 600+ companies with over 5,000 candidates.